 The city’s gift to you this summer is a new rooftop for rosé tinted afternoons

 Say “rooftop bar” these days, and folks will start throwing money at you before you can show them the stairs.
-Just in time for spring, Fitzroy’s longstanding Provincial Hotel is doing just that, hoping to capitalise on that sweet, sweet sunshine we pasty Melburnians, and our flocks of summer tourists, crave.
-The newly renovated rooftop here on the corner of Brunswick and Johnston Street has managed to stay classy without being aloof, providing a lovely new spot to soak up the inner-north from on high.
+Fitzroy’s longstanding Provincial Hotel is doing just that, hoping to capitalise on that sweet, sweet sunshine we pasty Melburnians, and our flocks of summer tourists, crave.
+The rooftop here on the corner of Brunswick and Johnston streets has managed to stay classy without being aloof, providing a lovely new spot to soak up the inner-north from on high.